-Executive Order 1097 STUDENT COMPLAINT FORM Revised June 23, 2015 Attachment A 5.
-Identify individuals who may have observed or witnessed the incident(s) that you described.
-Last Name First Name Telephone Position/ Cell Phone Job Title E-mail Telephone Last Name First Name MI Cell Phone Position/ Job Title E-mail 6.
-Do you have any documents or electronic communications (including text messages or email) that support your complaint?
-(Please list and attach a copy.)
-7. Do you have any physical evidence (such as photographs, videos, blood tests or rape kits) that support your complaint?
-(Please describe) 8.
-Describe the outcome(s) you expect from filing your complaint.
-Be as specific as possible.
-You may elect to have an Advisor present at meeting(s) and/or interview(s) which may be a Sexual Assault Victim's Advocate.
-If you indicate you will have an Advisor, you are authorizing that individual to accompany you to any meeting(s) and/or interview(s) regarding this complaint.
+STUDEN T COMPLAINT F ORM Executive Order 1097 Revised June 23, 2015 Attachment A

+5. Identify individuals who may have observed or witnessed the incident(s) that you described.

+Last Name First Name MI Telephone

+Position/ Job Title Cell Phone

+E-mail Telephone

+Last Name First Name М Cell Phone

+Position/ Job Title

+E-mail

+6. Do you h ave any documents or electronic communication ons (including text mes ssages or (email) that support yo our complaint?

+- l attach a copy.)

+7. Do you have any physical evid ence (such as photograp bhs, videos, blood tests or rape k its) tha at support your complaint?
+(Please describe)

+8. Describe e the outcome(s) you ex spect from filing your co omplaint.
+Be as specif ïc as poss sible.

+ictim's Advocate.
+If you d/or interview(s) regarding

+indicate you will have an Advisor, you are authorizing that individual to accompany you to any meeting(s) and/or interview(s) regarding this complaint.
 The role of the Advisor is limited to observing and consulting with you.

+9. If you will be accompanied by y an Advisor, provide th e name and telephone number.

+Last Nam e First Nar me MI Telephone

+Cell Phone

+CERTIFICATIO ON

-9. If you will be accompanied by an Advisor, provide the name and telephone number.
-Telephone Last Name First Name Cell Phone CERTIFICATION I certify that the information given in this complaint is true and correct to the best of my knowledge or belief.
-Print Name of Student Date Signature of Student For University Use Only: Date Complaint Received Signature Page 3 of 3
+I certify that the information given in this complaint is true and correct to the best of my knowledge or belief.

+Print Na ame of Student Date

+Signatu re of Student

+For Un iversity Use Only: Date Complaint Receiv ved Signa ture

+Page 3 of 3